 Each parent is a vital part of the school organization as a whole and the gift of service to the school is an expression of interest in and commitment to his/her student's daily life.
-Volunteers are needed in many areas of the school's daily operations and special events - including fundraising activities.
-A Parent Interest Form is given to each parent at the beginning of the school year, in the summer mailing packet, to complete and return to the office for reference.
+Volunteers are needed in some areas of the school's operations and especially at special events - including fundraising activities.
+A Parent Interest Form is given to each parent at the beginning of the school year, in the summer mailing packet, to complete and return to the Parent Organization for reference.